gsbdarc/rf_bootcamp_2024/docs/day4/1_jupyterhub.md

 ![](../assets/images/jupyter_upload.png)

 One very useful feature of JupyterHub is the ability to upload and download files from ZFS.
 First, make sure you are in the proper directory.
-Then, to upload, click the up arrow on the top left of your screen to select a file from your local machine ot upload to the Yens.
+Then, to upload, click the up arrow on the top left of your screen to select a file from your local machine to upload to the Yens.

 ![](../assets/images/jupyter_download.png "File Download")